Structural Biology Using X-Ray Crystallography

 (Research Description PDF)

 Structure and Mechanism of Enzymes.
 We have determined the structures of all three of the enzymes in the starch biosynthetic pathway, ADP-glucose pyrophosphorylase, Branching enzyme and glycogen/starch synthase.
-ADP-glucose pyrophosphorylase is an allosteric enzyme that regulates the entire pathway.
-From this structure we obtaining a detailed, molecular understanding of how this enzyme is regulated by activators and inhibitors.
-Our eventual goal is to use this information to redesign the enzyme to be more active, potentially increasing the starch content in cash crops.
-Our structure of glycogen synthase showed for the first time that several glycogen binding sites exist outside the enzyme’s active site.
-Though the function of these sites is not clear, they are important for the enzyme’s activity and understanding there role is a focus of our future work.
-We have also identified seven glycan binding sites external to the active site of Branching enzyme.
-Our mutational work has demonstrated that several of these sites are also critical for the enzyme function and we are in the process of determining their role.
-In general, it appears that these enzymes that act on polymeric substrates often have external binding sites to orient and localize the enzymes to the polymers.
+Our structures of glycogen synthase and branching enzyme showed for the first time that several glycogen binding sites exist outside the enzyme’s active site.
+They are important for the enzyme’s activity and understanding their role is a focus of our future work.
+More recently we have determined a structure of rice Branching enzyme bound to maltododecaside, which unveiled the trajectory of the glucans that react.
+We now understand the determinants of substrate specificity for this, and essentially all the other branching enzymes.
+This allows us to start thinking about how to predict the reactivity of these enzymes from their sequence.
 In collaboration with the Walker lab, we have also investigated the structure, mechanism and specificity of some of the enzymes involved in Taxol biosynthesis, including phenylalanine aminomutase (PAM) and benzoic acid CoA ligase.
 The structures of 2 PAMs have been determined, and a variety of benzoic acid CoA ligase substrate structures have been determined for use in rationally extending the substrate specificity of these enzymes.

 Assar, Z.; Nossoni, Z.; Wang, W.; Santos, E. M.; Kramer, K.; McCormack, C.; Vasileiou, C.; Borhan, B.; Geiger, J. H. "Domain-Swapped Dimers of Intracellular Lipid-Binding Proteins: Evidence for Ordered Folding Intermediates", Structure 2016, 24(9), 1590-1598.